Close Banner

 If you want a simpler way to unwind, relax under the sun at either the Courtyard Pool or the Beach Pool.
 The zero-entry Courtyard Pool, which sits directly behind the main building, offers a calm and peaceful swimming experience.
 Not too far away, the Beach Pool overlooks Seven Seas Lagoon, complete with its 181-foot-long waterslide and cascading waterfalls.
 A water playground perfect for younger tadpoles sits right next to the Beach Pool.

-Other recreational activities around the resort include motorized boat rentals, specialty cruises, Movies Under the Stars, an arcade room, basketball, jogging and campfire activities.
+Other recreational activities around the resort include motorized boat rentals, fireworks cruises, Movies Under the Stars, an arcade room, basketball, jogging and campfire activities.
 We even caught “The Princess and the Frog” during the outdoor movie night (it's like they knew their audience!
 Ribbit!).

 For other evening entertainment, the Electrical Water Pageant sails by the shoreline of the resort, giving guests spectacular views of the nighttime water parade.
 For a real treat, you can watch Magic Kingdom's nighttime spectacular from the resort!
 Disney even plays the soundtrack so you can sing along.
 Plus, it was a much easier walk to our beds after a long day at the parks.

-Some of the perks of staying on-site include the ability to book advance dining reservations for your length of stay 60 days in advance of check-in, early booking of individual Lightning Lane selections and easy access to Disney World's complimentary transportation options.
 Enjoy even more time in the parks with Early Theme Park Entry, allowing hotel guests an additional 30 minutes before the parks open to the public.
+Plus, Disney World hotel guests get free water park access on their arrival day through summer 2026!
 Exclusive to deluxe and deluxe villa guests, Disney World also offers Extended Evening Hours on select nights in select theme parks — a great way to enjoy lower crowds!

 Disney’s Grand Floridian Resort and Spa also provides the following amenities: